 It is normal to have one godfather and one godmother for the child, both of whom should be practising, Confirmed Catholics, but it is possible to have more than that number, or to have just one godparent.

-Blue application forms are available in the church.
+Blue application forms will be available in the church.

 First Holy Communion

 Parents of children who are in Year 3 or above, and who live in the Parish, may enter their child in the preparation programme for First Reconciliation and First Holy Communion.
 During the year of their First Holy Communion preparation, children who are not attending a Catholic School are required to attend further catechism classes every Sunday morning during term time.
 They join the other children on the weeks when the workshops take place.

 The First Holy Communion preparation for all children consists of a series of workshops which take place on Saturday mornings about once a month.
 The children are expected to attend all of those workshops and also to play an active part in the 11:30 Mass on the following Sunday.
 There are also meetings for parents at intervals during the programme, normally on a Thursday evening, to provide information and support so that they can be actively involved in their child’s preparation for the Sacraments.

 The preparation programme normally begins in October, with First Reconciliation in the following Spring Term, and First Holy Communion in the Summer Term.
 Parents are provided with details of all the dates at their first meeting.

 Yellow application forms will be made available in the church prior to the start of the programme.